27 Best Fishing Spots San Antonio TX 2025: Lakes & Parks

 17. Lake Dunlap – Ferryboat Lane

-Lake Dunlap is the largest reservoir on the Guadalupe River.
-It’s a famous fishing spot in the entire state of Texas.
-Public access here is limited to the boat ramp near Highway 35 flyover.
+Lake Dunlap is the largest reservoir on the Guadalupe River and a famous fishing spot in the entire state of Texas.
+Public access is limited to the boat ramp near the Highway 35 flyover.
 Jet skis and kayaks are allowed on the lake.

-The Fort Worth Museum of Natural History and Natural History Museum are within a few minutes from this lake.
+The Fort Worth Museum of Natural History and the Natural History Museum are within a few minutes of this lake.

 The largemouth bass is the most popular catch here.
-Spotted Bass, Catfish, Bluefish, Redfish, and Whitefish are other fishes.
+Other fish include Spotted Bass, Catfish, Bluefish, Redfish, and Whitefish.

 • Entry fee: Free.